But, First Me

 UI Designer

-Women often delay healthcare due to time, awareness, or trust gaps.
-Despite relevant offerings, MFine saw low engagement in women’s health services—highlighting the need for a more emotionally resonant and action-driven value proposition.
+Women postpone healthcare due to time, awareness, and trust barriers.
+Despite relevant services, MFine saw low engagement in women’s health—revealing the need for a more emotionally compelling, action-oriented value proposition.

 GOAL